ideai-dev-000/ideai-main/docs/deployment/git-integration.md

 ## Problem: Multiple Projects Deploying from Same Repo

 When multiple Vercel projects are connected to the same Git repository, all projects can trigger deployments on every commit.
 This can cause:
-- Wrong project deploying (e.g., landing deploying when web should)
+- Wrong project deploying (e.g., docs deploying when web should)
 - Unnecessary builds
 - Confusion about which project is deploying